-The research centre initiates and investigates innovations in and with the professional field in close cooperation with the departments providing the study programmes.
-The centre specifically works with future professionals in or for health care who study at Rotterdam University as well as their teachers.
+We initiate and investigate innovations in and with the professional field in close cooperation with the departments providing the study programmes.
+We specifically work with the future health professionals who study at our institution as well as their teachers.
 Their involvement improves the quality of education and encourages and teaches future professionals to look critically at practice.
-Applied research flourishes with questions from practice, practical cooperation (between education, research and practice) and generates practice-relevant results that are established in a substantiated and responsible manner.
+Applied research flourishes with questions from practice, practical cooperation - between education, research and practice – and generates practice-relevant results established in a substantiated and responsible manner.

 The result: knowledge that works!
-Knowledge that is inspiring for future practitioners during their training and for active practitioners; knowledge that is relevant for testing and constructing theories; knowledge that contributes to solving problems in practice.
+Knowledge that is inspiring not only for future practitioners during their training but also for active practitioners; knowledge that is relevant for testing and constructing theories; knowledge that contributes to solving problems in practice.

-From the perspective of people who often deal with care: it is not just about care-related topics.
-It is about participating, working, living, learning, activities of daily life (such as dressing, eating or washing), sports and the like.
+From the perspective of people who often deal with care: Healthcare is not just about care-related topics.
+It is about participating in society, working, living, learning, activities of daily life (such as dressing, eating or washing), sports and the like.

 How do you participate, how can you cope better with health problems?
 How do you get (more) control over the care process and what can you do to improve your health?
-The research centre envisions that important gains can still be made in these areas: that professionals could be better equipped, that professionals from different sectors can make a significant contribution to improving health and care, and that knowledge about practice changes must be swiftly incorporated in the relevant programmes.
+The research centre envisions that important gains can still be made in these areas: that professionals could be better equipped, that professionals from different sectors can greatly contribute to improving people’s health and care, and that knowledge about practice changes must be swiftly incorporated in the relevant programmes.

-The Research Centre Innovations in Care wants to achieve the following objectives in the period 2016 to 2019:
+Research Centre Innovations in Care aims to achieve the following goals from 2020 to 2024:

-- Research at the research centre contributes to the innovation of professional practice in the field of care and well-being.
+- The research contributes to innovation in the professional practices of professionals working in care and welfare.